rapid7/insightconnect-plugins/cybereason/help.md

 # Key Features

-Identify key features of plugin.
+* Search files on machines

 # Requirements

-* Example: Requires an API Key from the product
+* Requires an username and password
-* Example: API must be enabled on the Settings page in the product's user interface

 # Documentation